AntonLueders/FACF-based_NC_Algorithm/README.md

 ```
 Note that, for active particles, the dimension should be set to two.

-Here, The particular lines of such an input file are summarized in the following list:
+The particular lines of such an input file are summarized in the following list:

 - *dim:* Dimension of the system
 - *N:* Number of particles